ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa3/index.md

   string `@` followed by that username apppears in this `ReplyTweet`'s contents **or** in the `TextTweet` that is being replied to.

-Add a class to this file called `Drill3` that has any tests or examples you used to help verify that your methods worked as you expected.
+We highly recommend adding a class to this file called `Drill3` that has any tests or examples you used to help verify that your methods worked as you expected.

 ## Drill 4 (auto)